Anilm3/ARC-Library/README.md

 ```
 module_name_xy
 ```
-Where `xy` is an optional suffix which can be any of the following:
+Where `xy` is an optional suffix which can be one or more of the following:

 | Suffix | Meaning       | Description  |